jacklule/DataViz-Syllabus/Course Outline.md

 ### [Week 1.2 -- Wed., Aug.
 31](WeeklySchedule/week01-02.md)
 ####Telling Stories with Data

-- GitHub for Creating and Sharing
+- GitHub for Creating, Sharing and Version Control
 - The Functional Art, The Truthful Art
 - Flowing Data
 - Journalism in the Age of Data